 In the longer term, considerations like maneuverability, storage, and other features will become some of the key things you notice and appreciate about strollers.

 So, once you've narrowed down the products to a short list you feel are contenders, we recommend you consider your long-term needs.

 Determining the right combination of stroller and car seat can be one of the more complicated baby product decisions you'll make.
 We think it is important to pick your car seat first because safety is an issue and finding the right easy-to-install seat is part of the safety equation.
 There are good strolling options for most of the top-rated seats.
-Our hope is that this guide has offered information and guidelines that can help you make a decision that is right for you and your baby.
+We hope this guide has offered information and guidelines that can help you make the right decision for you and your baby.